Signed in as:

 Marker 01: Body Relaxation.

-Step 2: Relax with Slow Out-breaths.
+Step 2: Relax your mind with slow out-breaths.

-Step 4: Enjoy Relaxing.
+Step 4: Enjoy the relaxation.

-Progression in mindfulness of breathing can be accurately tracked by observing your ability to access the 12 Meditation Markers.
-This can be done by developing insight into their associated Meditative Hindrance and changing the conditions that support them.
+Progression in mindfulness of breathing can be accurately tracked by observing your ability to access the Meditation Markers.
+This can be done by developing insight into their associated Meditative Hindrances and changing the conditions that support them.

 Progression Map for Mindfulness of Breathing